Ayush-singh-07/Background-Generator/README.md

 # Background-generator

-It is a Background generator which also give you a look of background and current css background as (linear-gradient(to right, rgb(50, 205, 50), rgb(255, 0, 0)) https://ayush-singh-07.github.io/Background-generator/
+Background generator is Webpage gives you diffrent background colors for your webpage, So you can choose your Favourite color combinations and then use it, It shows up with a code snippet which you can use.

+CURRENT CSS BACKGROUND
+linear-gradient(to right, rgb(107, 255, 253), rgb(255, 133, 133));

+Go try it
+https://ayush-singh-07.github.io/Background-generator/